ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-4/journal-4.md

 # 📘 Day 4 – Web Development Learning Summary

 ## 📝 Summary
-Today was a super rewarding day—I got to dive into **CSS typography** and **color/background styling**, and it honestly made my pages come alive!
+Today was a super rewarding day.
+I got to dive into **CSS typography** and **color/background styling**, and it honestly made my pages come alive!
 I played around with different font families, sizing units, text alignment, spacing, transformations, and decorations.
 Importing custom fonts from Google Fonts felt like unlocking a new level of design control.

 Even more exciting was learning how to apply **color theory**—using `color`, `background-color`, gradients, and background images to create depth and personality in my layouts.
 It was like painting with code!